nuxeo-archives/nuxeo-tools-cloud/ansible/jenkins/README.md

 ### Jenkins configuration

 Browse https://qa.nuxeo.org/jenkins/configure#section147
-In the "Cloud / Amazon EC2 / AMIs" section, set the AMI ID, check its availability ("Check AMI" button) and save.
+In the "Cloud / Amazon EC2 / AMIs" section, set the AMI ID and check its availability ("Check AMI" button).

 Jobs must set "ondemand" as slave restriction to use that EC2 image.